33 Mind-Blowing Old-Fashioned Cleaning Tips That Actually Work

 Clean your mirrors with black tea.

 That grimy mirror is no match for a spot of tea.
 Brew a strong cup of black tea, transfer it to a spray bottle, and "let tea's tannic acid do the work you don't want to," says Roberson.
+For more hacks that will change the way you take care of your house, sign up for our daily newsletter.

 Remove scratches on your windows with toothpaste.